nomadkaraoke/python-audio-separator/README.md

 - model_file_dir: (Optional) Directory to cache model files in.
 Default: /tmp/audio-separator-models/
 - output_dir: (Optional) Directory where the separated files will be saved.
 If not specified, outputs to current dir.
 - use_cuda: (Optional) Flag to use Nvidia GPU via CUDA for separation if available.
 Default: False
+- denoise_enabled: (Optional) Flag to enable or disable denoising as part of the separation process.
+Default: True
+- normalization_enabled: (Optional) Flag to enable or disable normalization as part of the separation process.
+Default: False
 - output_format: (Optional) Format to encode output files, any common format (WAV, MP3, FLAC, M4A, etc.).
 Default: WAV

 ## Requirements 📋